pphilippersson6/Rock-Paper-Scissors/README.md

 ##
 - The wireframe for this game/website is designed in [Miro](https://miro.com).
 The wireframe is a good referencs if you are unsure how to build or design your website.

-You can use it to structure up what you should do next for an example.
+- You can use a wireframe to structure up what you should do next for an example.
 A wireframe is recommended to create for every project you begin with.

 ![Wireframe](readme-assets/wireframe.png)